Xilinx/VVAS/main/source/index.rst

 Infrastructure Plug-ins
 ------------------------------------------------

 These are generic infrastructure GStreamer plug-ins being developed to help users to directly use these plug-ins to integrate their Kernels into GStreamer framework.
 User need not have in-depth understanding of the GStreamer framework.
 Refer to :ref:`VVAS Infrastructure Plug-ins <infra_plugins_label>` for more details about how to use these plug-ins.
-These plug-ins are part of “vvas-gst-plugins” repository.
+These plug-ins are part of “vvas-gst-plugins” folder in the VVAS sources tree.

 Acceleration S/W Libs
 -----------------------------------